YusukeIwaki/playwright-ruby-client/documentation/docs/article/guides/semi_automation.md

 * Authenticate with OAuth2 manually before automation
 * Testing a page after some chrome extensions are installed manually

 Keep in mind repeatedly that persistent browser context is NOT RECOMMENDED for most cases because it would bring many side effects.
+Consider [reusing cookie and local storage](./use_storage_state) when you just want to keep authenticated across browser contexts.

 ## Pause automation for manual operation